envato-archive/subvalid/README.md

 **valid**ation).

-Subvalid was extracted from a project at [Envato](http://envato.com) which required complex validation logic at each stage of the object's life cycle:
+Subvalid was extracted from a project at [Envato](http://envato.com) which requires complex validation logic at each stage of an object's life cycle:
 - Users upload videos.
 The videos are validated to make sure an actual video was uploaded (and not someone's university Powerpoint slides), that framerate is good, resolution and codec is acceptable etc. Failure here would